 Water conducts electricity, so it becomes very dangerous as it passes through a light fixture.
 Touching a wet component can cause electrical shock and result in serious injury or death.

-Can Water Leaking Through a Light Start a Fire?
+Can Water Leaking Through a Light Fixture Cause a Fire?

 Yes.
 When electrical wires and connections are exposed to moisture, they can corrode, short-circuit and throw sparks.
 The reaction can quickly start a property fire.

 Most ceiling leaks are covered by homeowners insurance.
 Your restoration contractor can help you sort through policy details and assist in navigating the water damage claims process.

 How Long Does It Take for a Light Fitting to Dry Out?